Ligo04/TwinTex/README.md

 8. `Inpainting`:

-   - `MMRP Path`： Specify the path of the MMRP project, see `MMRP\README.md` for dependency details
+   - `MMRP Path`： the path of the MMRP project, MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP)。
-   - `Inpainting`:   Inpaint with plane to be inpainted
+   - `Inpainting`:   Inpaint the planes with MMRP

 9. `start`: will run ViewSelection and ImageStitching